egesamichael/ug-domain-checker/README.md

 ## Features

-- Check the availability of multiple domains at once.
+- Check the availability of single or multiple domains at once.
 - Easily integrate into your Node.js projects.
 - Secure API usage with API key authentication.